bulk88/cperl/STATUS.md

 * improved build system (make -s, faster, CC vs LD confusion)
 * hash keys keep the tainted info. see [perlsec](http://perldoc.perl.org/perlsec.html#Taint-mode)
 * fix ops using lexical `$_`
+* readonly packages can be cloned with threads

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.